 - Don't let larger pets (e.g., big dogs) sleep in bed with you since their bodies give off heat.
 There are other reasons why larger pets can reduce sleep, such as allergies and movement.

-- Take certain nutrients before sleep, like Glycine, Calcium, Magnesium, and omega fatty acids, that have been shown to help your body lower its temperature.
+- Take certain nutrients before sleep, like Glycine, Calcium, and Magnesium that have been shown to help your body lower its temperature.

 Sleep Tip #3: Keep it quiet (Silence is best, but white noise is ok too)